levkk/rwf/docs/docs/index.md

 }
 ```

-Rwf uses the `log` crate for logging. `Logger::init()` automatically configures it for your app using `env_logger`, but if you prefer, you can configure logging yourself
+Rwf uses the `log` crate for logging. `Logger::init()` automatically configures it for your app using `tracing-subscriber`, but if you prefer, you can configure logging yourself
 using the crate of your choosing.

 Launching the server can be done with Cargo: